alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

+- **Class Discussion**
   - Part 1 (prohibition of shipment of proscribed goods in interstate commerce under § 15(a)(1)):
     - “ . . . the only question arising under the commerce clause with respect to such shipments is whether Congress has the constitutional power to prohibit them.”
     - The government argued that Congress acted “under the guise of regulation of interstate commerce.”
 But its real aim was to regulate hours and wages.
     - Held: Congress’s freedom to exercise its commerce clause powers do not depend whether “its exercise is attended by the same incidents which attend the exercise of the police power of the states.”
 Or: Congress is free to exercise police power via the commerce clause as long as the commerce clause exercise is valid on its own.
-  - Hammer v.
-Dagenhart, which held that Congress’s commerce clause powers were limited to regulation of things with “some harmful or deleterious property,” is now overruled.
+    - **Hammer v.
+Dagenhart, which held that Congress’s commerce clause powers were limited to regulation of things with “some harmful or deleterious property,” is now overruled.**
+    - 10th Amendment is a mere truism
   - Part 2 (validity of the wage and hour requirements under §§ 15(a)(2), 6, and 7):
     - Darby’s employees were not themselves engaged in interstate commerce.
 The question was whether employees engaged in the production of goods for interstate commerce were within the reach of Congress’s regulatory power.
-  - Congress intended the act not only to prevent transportation of the prohibited product, but also to “stop the initial step toward tranpportation, production with the purpose of so transporting it.”Such regulation was within Congress’s power.
+    - Reason 1: Congress intended the act not only to prevent transportation of the prohibited product, **but** also to “stop the initial step toward **tranportation**, **production** with the purpose of so transporting it. ”Such regulation was within Congress’s power.
+      - Automatically regulate the production to protect against the shipment interstate.
-  - Congress also appropriately exercised its commerce clause power in coordinating economic activity between the states by limiting “a method or kind of competition in interstate commerce which it has in effect condemned as “unfair.””
+    - Reason 2: Congress also appropriately exercised its commerce clause power in coordinating economic activity between the states by limiting “a method or kind of competition in interstate commerce which it has in effect condemned as “unfair.”

-- **Class Discussion**

 #### Case: *[Wickard v.
 Filburn](https://www.lexisnexis.com/lawschool/resources/p/casebrief-wickard-v-filburn.aspx)*